maxtuno/DEIDOS/README.md

 # Usage

-	./deudos_covenant instance.txt
+	./deidos_covenant instance.txt

 # Format

-The sile format is, use the gen_ssp.py to generate random examples.
+The sile format is: (use the gen_ssp.py to generate random examples)

 	python3 gen_ssp.py bits size